-In October 2011, four months after taking over as head of Kenya's judiciary, Chief Justice Willy Mutunga delivered a speech outlining the challenges facing the country's court system: "We found an institution so frail in its structures; so thin on resources; so low on its confidence; so deficient in integrity; so weak in its public support that to have expected it to deliver justice was to be wildly optimistic.
-We found a judiciary that was designed to fail."1 Mutunga's stark language may have been surprising for his audience of judges, officials, and civil society leaders, but few would dispute his assessment.
+In October 2011, four months after taking over as head of Kenya's judiciary, Chief Justice Willy Mutunga delivered a speech outlining the challenges the country's court system faced: "We found an institution so frail in its structures; so thin on resources; so low on its confidence; so deficient in integrity; so weak in its public support that to have expected it to deliver justice was to be wildly optimistic.
+We found a judiciary that was designed to fail."1 leaders, but few would dispute his assessment.
 For decades, Kenya's judiciary had been known for inefficiency, corruption, and political bias.
-As chief justice, Mutunga, a lawyer, professor, and civil society activist who had spent 16 months detained without trial during the authoritarian regime of Daniel Arap Moi, had initiated an ambitious effort to turn the courts around.2
+As chief justice, Mutunga-a lawyer, professor, and civil society activist who had spent 16 months detained without trial during the authoritarian regime of Daniel arap Moi-had initiated an ambitious effort to turn the courts around.